Frequently asked questions

 Are sessions confidential?

 Yes, but it is important to explain what ‘confidential’ means.
-As a general rule, besides my supervisor, I will not discuss with anyone anything that you tell me in therapy.
-All therapists have supervisors.
-These are professionals, usually therapists themselves, on whom the therapist may call, or with whom the therapist meets periodically, to obtain advice or a further opinion when the therapist feels that this is appropriate or required.
-The supervisor is, of course, also bound to confidentiality.
-However, beyond this, there are some important exceptions where I may be obliged to break confidence.
+As a general rule, I will not discuss with anyone anything that you tell me in therapy.
+However, because I have a duty to keep you and others safe, there are some important exceptions where I may need to break confidence.
 These are:

 - If you do something or tell me something that leads me to conclude that you or others are, or will be, in danger, I may have to act on this to protect you or whoever might be in danger.
 Ideally, I will discuss this with you first, or seek your permission to act, but, depending on the urgency of the situation, I may have to break confidence and act immediately without your consent.
-Such action may be to contact your partner or family, your GP or the emergency or social services.
+Such action may be to contact the emergency contact person nominated by you, your GP or the emergency or social services.

 - If you tell me something that leads me to suspect that a child has been or is being abused, or is at risk of being abused, I have a duty to make a report to Tusla, the State’s child and family agency.

 If I am in any doubt about my obligations or what I should do, I will, if possible, discuss the matter with my supervisor before taking any action.
+This does not preclude circumstances arising whereby you provide me with consent to disclose certain information to certain third parties or other circumstances arising whereby my discretion to protect the confidentiality of your attendance in therapy is removed.
 Please be aware that all psychotherapists have similar confidentiality understandings and procedures in place.

-Do you provide therapy for adolescents or people aged under 18?
+Do you treat children and adolescents or people aged under 18?

-Yes, I provide therapy for 16- and 17-year-olds.
+Yes, I treat children and adolescents from secondary school age upwards.
 However, the arrangement is a little different from the arrangement with adults.
-Usually, it is the parent(s) who initiate their son or daughter’s attendance at therapy.
-Therefore, I will, of course, initially confer with the parent(s) to understand their concerns.
-However, thereafter, therapy sessions will be confidential between the adolescent and me with the same provisos as set out in the question above.
-Some of the problems that are often experienced by adolescents include being bullied, relationship issues, the separation or divorce of their parents, study and exam pressure, conflict with their parents, addictions, sexual abuse and sexuality.
+Usually, the parent(s) initiate their son’s or daughter’s attendance at therapy.
+Therefore, I will, of course, initially consult with the parent(s) to understand their concerns.
+I will also ask the parent(s) to attend the beginning of the first session in order for them to meet me, to discuss how confidentiality applies and to gain their formal consent for their son or daughter to attend.
+However, thereafter, therapy sessions will be confidential between the child/adolescent and me with the same provisos as set out in the question above.
+Some of the problems that are often experienced by children and adolescents include being bullied, relationship issues, the separation or divorce of their parents, study and exam pressure, conflict with their parents, addictions, sexual abuse and sexuality.
 Such problems can lead to highly distressing outcomes, for example, the development of low self-esteem, self-harming, suicidal thoughts, depression and social isolation.